SoundHyp/oos_tracker/README.md

 - Logic for cross-items
 - Different UI options
 - Is hard\locations.json used for anything?
-- Add '* _shuffle' function to area logic: breakdown of rosa_furnace and rosa_market for example
+- Add '*_shuffle' function to area logic: all the different combos for each holodrum portal: rosa_hns, rosa_dance, rosa_market, etc...
 - Add '*_shuffle' to portal access logic

 Logic: